 Day 3: Seminyak

 After two days in Ubud, it is time to venture to the beautiful beachside town of Seminyak.
 This is the ideal place to find accommodation for the rest of the trip because it is in the perfect central location and day trips and very easy from here.
+It is also the best place to stop in if you are enjoying 2 weeks in Indonesia.

 Read More: 12 Amazing things to do in Seminyak, Bali